raspberrycoulis/no-wifi-reboot/README.md

 This is a very simple bash script that pings a network device / a website of your choice, then initiates a reboot if there is no response - i.e. if the network is down.

-Inspired by [this guide](https://weworkweplay.com/play/rebooting-the-raspberry-pi-when-it-loses-wireless-connection-wifi/), the code is as simple as this:
+Inspired by [this guide](https://weworkweplay.com/play/rebooting-the-raspberry-pi-when-it-loses-wireless-connection-wifi/) and [this script](https://github.com/raspberrypi/linux/issues/3034#issuecomment-723420437).
+The code is as simple as this:

+## Check then reboot
+This version will check for network connectivity and initiate a reboot if there are issues:

 ```bash
 #!/bin/bash